 Learning Ally is a perfect example.
-As a leading nonprofit education organization that works with children who have reading challenges, their Audiobook Solution offers an award-winning reading accommodation used in approximately 19,000 schools.
+As a leading nonprofit education organization that works with children with reading challenges, Audiobook Solution offers an award-winning reading accommodation used in approximately 19,000 schools.

-The rapid closure of U.S. schools in response to COVID-19 was a serious disruption to education that profoundly impacted already vulnerable children.
-But because Learning Ally had the infrastructure and support of the Limelight global private network, they were able to absorb a wave of new subscribers and expand their offerings.
+The rapid closure of U.S. schools in response to COVID-19 seriously disrupted education and profoundly impacted already vulnerable children.
+But because Learning Ally had the infrastructure and support of the Limelight global private network, they could absorb a wave of new subscribers and expand their offerings.

 “In a matter of weeks, we added 13,800 educators and more than 130,000 new students to the Learning Ally Audiobook Solution.
 The Limelight CDN was able to support us in meeting the requirements for the surge of audiobook listeners,” reports Cynthia Hamburger, CIO & COO, Learning Ally.